-A friend knows that I am always on the look out for interesting sites where folks do lectures explaining things and he suggested that I check out the Khan Academy since it seems to have a plethora of information on pretty much, everything.
-I have included a two-part video on Wealth Destruction from Housing Bubbles, which is at least thought-provoking (I will open the floor to others to discuss whether it is correct or not) (go to the bottom of this post to find the videos).
+A friend knows that I am always on the lookout for interesting sites where folks give lectures explaining things.
+He suggested that I check out the Khan Academy.
+It appears to offer a wealth of information on virtually every topic.
+I have included a two-part video on Wealth Destruction from Housing Bubbles.
+It is at least thought-provoking.
+I will open the floor to others to discuss whether it is correct or not.
+Go to the bottom of this post to find the videos.

 Part 1: Wealth Destruction